Fl4m3Ph03n1x/marker-cluster-polygon/README.md

  - `utils/randomColor.js` contains a function to help generete random strings of colors.
  - `libs/markermanager.js` is my library for managing marker objects from the Google Maps API.
  - `myscript.js` is responsible for creating the polygons and clustering the marks.
 Depends on `markermanager.js`.
+ -

+# License

+This work is udner the [MIT license](https://choosealicense.com/licenses/mit/).